sjmyuan/sjmyuan.github.io/_drafts/effect-and-side-effect.md

    false
 ```

-Then we may add a flatMap like this
+Maybe we may add a flatMap like this

 ```scala
 def flatMap[B](v:FileOps[A])(f:A=>FileOps[B]):FileOps[B] = v match {